vnsny-bia/VisitContactTrace/README.md

 ## Using the R Console ##

-In order to run the VisitContactTrace application, you must copy and paste two commands into the R Console.
+In order to load and run the VisitContactTrace application, you must copy and paste commands into the R Console.
 The R Console looks like the image below.
 You should write or paste the commands here in order to install and run the VisitContactTrace application on your computer.

 <img src="./inst/www/Rconsole-image.PNG" width="800" align="center"/>

-## License
+# License
 **VisitContactTrace** is released under [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Please see the license in this GitHub repository for additional disclaimers on the usage of this application.

-## Acknowledgments
+# Acknowledgments

 * Nurse image used for the hex sticker <a href="http://cliparts.co/clipart/4411">cliparts.co</a>